LGBTQ history in North Dakota: 1980s

 In the 1980s, the Fargo City Mayor, Jon Lindgren, caused some controversy when he publicly supported gay rights and supported the efforts of a local gay businessman to open up a gay bar, "My Place".
 The bar remained the only gay bar in North Dakota, until it closed down in 1989.

 In 1981, North Dakota Governor Governor Allen Olson signed Executive Order Number 10, which the Governor has recently said, in interviews with the Fargo Forum newspaper, was an attempt to protect State workers from anti-gay discrimination in employment, without expressly mentioning sexual orientation.

 In 1981, the North Dakota Supreme Court, in the case of Jacobson v.
 Jacobson ruled that because of society's prejudices, the sexual orientation of a parent would be the deciding factor in child custody cases.
 This ruling was subsequently reversed in 2003 by the case of Damron v.
 Damron.

 In 1982, University of North Dakota students, faculty and staff formed the Ten Percent Society, now known as the Queer & Trans Alliance.
 A chapter of the organization was subsequently set up in Fargo, North Dakota.

-In June 1984, Fargo celebrated its first recognized gay pride week, with Mayor Jon Lindgren signing a degree formally recognizing the week's gay pride celebrations.
+In June 1984, Fargo celebrated its first recognized gay pride week, with Mayor Jon Lindgren signing a decree formally recognizing the week's gay pride celebrations.